Sunday, November 3, 2019 1:15 pm - 3:15pm

 3M Community RoomSun Ray Library2105 Wilson Ave.St.
 Paul, MN 55119

 My name is Jordan Helmer.
 I was born and raised in Stillwater, Minnesota.
 I recently graduated from Iowa State University with a major in genetics.
-I currently work as a pathology aide for Hospital Pathology Associates and will be applying to medical school June of 2019.
+I am currently working for Emergency Care Consultants as an emergency department scribe and applying to medical school for the class of 2020.
 Outside of work, I enjoy watching movies, playing board games and spending time with friends and family.

 My AS Journey: I was plagued in my early teens with chronic hip and lower back pain, as well as a bad bout of iritis.
 My pain began to compromise my ability to do what I loved: play sports and be active.
 As the years went on, the pain metastasized into my middle back, shoulders and knees.
 It was then that I decided to try to find an answer for my mysterious pain.
 Whether it was my pediatrician, chiropractor or physical therapist, no one was able to pinpoint what was going on.
 Confused and frustrated, I gave up on my search.

 I endured chronic pain and frustration until the fall of 2017, when I stumbled upon a vlog of a man sharing his recent ankylosing spondylitis diagnosis.
 It suddenly dawned on me that I had all of the symptoms this man was describing.
 I scheduled an appointment with a rheumatologist the next day and in May of 2018, was diagnosed with ankylosing spondylitis.

 Nowadays, I am managing my symptoms with an NSAID, eating healthy and regular exercise such as weight lifting, running, playing sports and yoga.